Cozy Peach Kitchen

 Looking for more appetizers?

-If you're looking for more black-eyed pea recipes you might like these Black-Eyed Pea Veggie Bowls or Sweet Potato and Black-Eyed Pea Soup.
+If you're looking for more black-eyed pea recipes you might like these Black-Eyed Pea Veggie Bowls or Black-Eyed Pea Soup.

 5 from 2 votes